Sadicius/mycroft-jobforms/readme.md

 > This Script Was Made Because someone was selling a version of this with less features and Server Owners shouldn't have to spend money for such basic and simplistic code.

-This Script is a fantastic way for players to apply for in-game jobs within their RedM servers.
-This script allows players to fill out job applications in-game using a custom form that collects all the necessary information.
-Once the form is submitted, all the data is transferred via a webhook to a designated Discord channel, where it can be reviewed and processed by the server staff.

-Overall, the job application script for RedM is a powerful and essential tool for servers that want to streamline their hiring process and provide a better user experience for job applicants.

 # Notice
 Copyright 2023 Mycroft (Kasey Fitton)